kyma-project/kyma/hack/table-gen/README.md

    <!-- TABLE-END -->

-Now, if you want to skip some elements, you can use `SKIP-ELEMENT` or `SKIP-WITH-CHILDREN` tags, brefore start and end tags
+2. If you want to skip some elements, use the `SKIP-ELEMENT` or `SKIP-WITH-CHILDREN` tags before the `TABLE-START` tag.

 ```
 <!-- SKIP-ELEMENT status.conditions -->